Clever-ISA/Clever-ISA/specs/float.md

 ### Startup

 During startup, the fpcw is set as follows:
-* RND is set to 4
+* RND is set to 0
-* DENORM is set
+* DENORM is clear
 * All exceptions are not asserted
-* All exception bits in EMASK are set
+* No exception bits in EMASK are set
-* EMASKALL is set
+* EMASKALL is clear
 * XOPSS is 0
 * All other bits are zero